ErpNetDocs/tech/advanced/data-objects/track-changes.md

 ### Enable or disable attribute changes tracking for document entities

-Tracking attributes changing history may be useful for invoices and other field-sensitive documents but may result in unnecessary accumulation of data if not needed.
+Tracking attributes changing history may be useful for invoices and other field-sensitive documents, but may result in unnecessary accumulation of data if not needed.
 Therefore, a specific configuration can be applied to each document type.

 You can define how attribute (field) changes to be tracked for documents of a certain type through the **Track Attribute Changes** field in the document type definition.